-The Ohio Economic Development Association is more than just a new website.
-There’s a new energy at OEDA, reflecting those we serve.
-As the professional association for economic developers, our new brand reflects our members– dynamic, on-the-move, decisive, knowledgeable, informed, engaging.
+The Ohio Economic Development Association has a renewed energy, reflecting those we serve.
+As the professional association for economic developers, our brand reflects our members– dynamic, on-the-move, decisive, knowledgeable, informed, engaging.
 The Ohio Economic Development Association is committed to helping our members expand their knowledge, expand their network and expand their influence.
 So, come join us as we work to expand your opportunities.

 THE STATEWIDE AUTHORITY ON ECONOMIC DEVELOPMENT ISSUES